 These kids are exhausted and under a great deal of pressure.
 Do the schools and teachers actually get together and decide how much homework they are giving each child, I don’t think so……

-My granddaughter’s school friend of 14 committed suicide recently and it was all over the news, there was also a 12-year old that committed suicide while going live on facebook.
+My granddaughter’s school friend of 14 committed suicide recently and it was all over the news, there was also a 12-year old that committed suicide while going live on Facebook.
 Unfortunately, her friend who saw it sent the authorities to the wrong address so by the time they got there it was too late.
-Since then there

-Since then there have been many small groups within the school, for kids to go to knowing that these people in the group will listen to them and support them.
+Since then there have been many small groups within the school, for kids to go to as they know that these people in the group will listen to them and support them.

 In the most recent California Healthy Kids Survey, 1 in 3 high school juniors reported feeling chronically sad.

 An astonishing 1 in 5 freshmen and juniors reported contemplating suicide.
 Children do not take long to commit suicide once they have made the decision.